Unexpected (Sandy Mölling album)

-Unexpected is the debut studio album by German recording artist Sandy Mölling.
+Unexpected is the debut studio album by German recording artist Sandy.
 It was released by Cheyenne Records on 13 September 2004 in German-speaking Europe.
-The first solo project to be released by a No Angels member following their 2003 disbandment, Unexpected was primarily produced by production teams Mute8 and Twin, with additional contribution from S. Kula, Pete "Boxsta" Martin, Nigel Rush and Pam Sheyne, among others.
-The album peaked at number 13 on the German Albums Chart and spawned the top ten singles "Unnatural Blonde" and "Tell Me."
+Issued as the first solo project by a member of No Angels following their 2003 disbandment, the album was primarily produced by David Clewett and Ivar Lisinski from Mute8 as well as Niclas Molinder and Joacim Persson from Twin, with additional contributions from S. Kula, Pete "Boxsta" Martin, Nigel Rush, and Pam Sheyne, among others.
+Musically, Unexpected is primarily a pop album, incorporating elements of rock pop and electronic music.